mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 Assuming that each device costs $10 to assemble in the US, maybe a Chinese vendor can do it for $1-2.
 A $9/unit savings doesn't justify all the risks associated with changing a process that works smoothly.

 But then thinking about manufacturing in China got me wondering about how that would change TinyPilot's office.
 Our shelves wouldn't be stocked with hundreds of cases, USB cables, and tiny rubber feet because those would all live at the manufacturer.
-And if our raw materials lived at the manufacturer, the manufacturer could also managing our inventory and reordering supplies to keep up with production.
+And if our raw materials lived at the manufacturer, the manufacturer could also track inventory and reorder supplies to keep up with production.

 Then, I began to ask myself whether we need a TinyPilot office at all.